penguintutor/pisignalbox/docs/automation-planning.md

-Also need if / else

-Also handle loops
+Also need jump if (no else that should be a separate check - start with ! < > - default to =) Loops woud be handled by jump

 Also feedback to the operator (eg. if a sequence fails after x attempts)